-The Company's operating activities resulted in net cash outflows of \$3.2 million and \$6.6 million for the fiscal years ended April 30, 2013 and 2012 respectively.
-Operating activities and costs for fiscal 2013 are lower than fiscal 2012 as the Company reduced its exploration activities as well as continued its efforts to minimize it operating costs to conserve its cash reserves.
+The Company's operating activities resulted in net cash outflows of \$0.6 million and \$3.2 million for the fiscal years ended April 30, 2014 and 2013 respectively.
+Operating activities and costs for fiscal 2014 are lower than fiscal 2013 as the Company reduced its exploration activities and option or sold several of its projects during the year, as well as continued its efforts to minimize it operating costs to conserve its cash reserves.